Types of Reliability & its Use in Research Methodology with Examples

 here we are going to explain all different reliability types below.

 While preparing a questionnaire for measuring the IQ level of students.
-Teacher conduct the two test but at a different time on the same group of students but there is great variation in the outcome of the test, therefore the test-retest reliability of the Questionnaire designed for judging the IQ level of the student is less reliable
+Teacher conduct the two test but at a different time on the same group of students.
+But there is great variation in the outcome of the test.
+Therefore the test-retest of the Questionnaire which you have a design for judging the IQ level of the student is less reliable

-A) Inter-rater reliability: It is also recognized to be as interobserver reliability.
-It is basically utilized for measuring the extent up to which there is mutual consent between people serving similar things or performing the same activities.
+It is also known as interobserver reliability.
+Researchers mainly utilize it for measuring the extent up to which there is mutual consent between people serving similar things.

 The Research team in a hospital analysis wound healing inpatient.
-A rating scale is a tool that is used by the research team for measuring the different phases of the healing wound.
-In addition to this, the research team has also established a specific standard or criterion for analyzing the different aspects of wounds.
-After completion of the assessment of the wound by all members of the research team, the comparison between results has been done.
-The findings of the comparison indicate the correlation among different sets of outcomes which means the test performed has high inter-rater reliability.
+Researchers uses a rating scale for measuring the different phases of the healing wound.
+In addition to this, the research team has also establishes a specific standard or criterion for analyzing the different aspects of wounds.
+After completion of the assessment of the wound by all members of the research team, compare results.
+The research findings of the comparison indicate the correlation among different sets of outcomes which means the test which you have perform has high inter-rater reliability.

-The Questionnaire has been designed for measuring financial risk faced by the organization, all the questions in the questionnaire are categorized into two segments and participants are also categorized.
+Researcher has design Questionnaire for measuring financial risk faced by the organization, all the questions in the questionnaire are categorized into two segments and participants are also categorized.
 The teams have been asked to perform tests then the comparison between two different tests performed by both teams A and B has been done and findings reveal the same results which indicate a high parallel form of reliability.

 An example of internal consistency:-

-Set of statements is designed for analyzing both the pessimistic and optimistic mindset of a group of people.
-All the participants are asked to rate their agreement about the statement on the rating scale consisting of rating one to five.
+Researcher design set of statements for analyzing both the pessimistic and optimistic mindset of a group of people.
+The researcher ask all the participants to rate their agreement about the statement on the rating scale consisting of rating one to five.
 If in case the test is highly internal consistent then in such case respondents having an optimistic mindset will have high ratings and optimistic would have a low rating.